spiffe/spire-tutorials/federation/README.md

 # Federation Example Using SPIFFE Authentication with SPIRE 0.11.0

-This section explains how to use Docker Compose to try an example implementation of one of the scenarios described in this tutorial.
+This section explains how to use Docker Compose to try an example implementation of the SPIFFE auth scenario described in this tutorial.

 Although not shown here, you could make the changes shown in the Web PKI authentication sections to try the Web PKI scenario.
+Remember that to configure Web PKI, the FQDN specified for `domain_name` must be owned by you and resolvable over the internet via DNS.

 ## Requirements